 - Pain when twisting or arching the lower back

 If conservative and alternative treatments have not effectively alleviated your lumbar facet syndrome symptoms, contact Laser Spine Institute.
-Our minimally invasive procedures use advanced endoscopic techniques to treat a variety of spinal conditions, such as facet syndrome, bulging or herniated discs, spinal stenosis, and sciatica.
+Our minimally invasive procedures use advanced techniques to treat a variety of spinal conditions, such as facet syndrome, bulging or herniated discs, spinal stenosis and sciatica.
 Our procedures have helped tens of thousands of people.
-If you would like more information about our procedures and how we maintain a high patient satisfaction rate, contact Laser Spine Institute.
+If you would like more information about our procedures and how we maintain a 96 percent patient satisfaction rate, contact Laser Spine Institute.